Sections of the DPD

 This section provides supportive policing services to the community, and includes the Traffic section, School Liaison and Youth Unit, the District Liaison Offices and the Tsawwassen First Nation Services Team.

-Corporate Planning is responsible for overall management of services, functions and projects as assigned by the Chief Constable, with duties relating to supporting the overall DPD strategic plan and the Police Board.
+Corporate Services is responsible for the overall management of services, functions and projects as assigned by the Chief Constable, including assisting and providing support to the Executive and the corporate strategy of DPD, the strategic plan and supporting the Police Board as the Board Liaison.

 The Deputy Chiefs are senior leaders within the DPD, and oversee the Administration Bureau and Community Policing Bureau.